JessyRiordan/TIY-BlogSite/about/javascript.md

 # Reading JavaScript

 ## Basic Literal Types
 * `null`- null or empty value: no object value is present.
+"Intentionally empty".
 One of the six primative data types.
 * `Boolean` - a value that can be one of two things: true or false.
 One of the six primative data types.
 * `number` - numeric data value.
 One of the six primative data types.
 * `String` - a sequence of characters used to represent text.
 One of the six primative data types.